 At that moment the woodpecker has begun to make its first hole and from then on the holes will be more and more numerous and larger and larger.

 There is also the risk of more woodpeckers arriving in the area or insects entering the holes – which would further aggravate the problem.

 We must remember that the woodpecker is an endangered species and therefore is a protected species.
 Avoid any method such as nets, spikes, or gels that can harm woodpeckers.
 They are prohibited practices.
 Also do not try to capture them, or remove the eggs from their nests.

-The linear woodpecker has a very important function for the ecosystem, since it acts as a biological control since it feeds on insects that degrade the trees, therefore, if they disappear, this could be negative for the forests.
+The just woodpecker has a very important function for the ecosystem, since it acts as a biological control since it feeds on insects that degrade the trees, therefore, if they disappear, this could be negative for the forests.